piotr25691/DDR-A/README.md

-## :warning: The original repo for this theme is gone, we now continue from here.<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;El repositorio original de este tema ya no está, ahora continuamos desde aquí.
+## :warning: The original repo for this theme is gone, we now continue from here.

 # Another Inori's Theme Edit